Why 'Fine' is the Most Dangerous Word

 2. The Empty Feeling

 This is the one that haunts people most.
 You have the job.
 The relationship.
 The apartment that looks good on Instagram.
-And yet there's a hollow space in your chest that nothing seems to fill.
-You attribute it to ambition, to needing more, to something being wrong with you.
+And yet there’s a hollow space in your chest cavity that nothing seems to fill.
+You attribute it to ambition, to needing more, to not being enough.

 But the void isn’t a flaw in your design.
 It’s the space where your feelings should have been, the ones you learned to abandon before they could be seen.